Verdict in Illinois History:

 Ian R. Alexander, a partner at Goldberg & Goldberg, has worked with the firm for over 25 years and says it’s been a “real learning experience at the hands of true masters.”

 Barry, Alexander says, has a philosophy that the deposition is the trial.
-Before the rules changed, he had depositions that lasted for days.
-The firms philosophy is to investigate every scenario, ask every question and to never be suprised.
+Before the rules of discovery changed, Barry had depositions that lasted for days.
+The firms philosophy is to investigate every scenario, ask every question and to never be surprised.

 “Barry is the most tenacious, driven person I’ve ever met,” Alexander says.
 “One thing I learned from Barry about trying cases is that at Goldberg & Goldberg we are never out-gunned.
 We routinely go up against corporations and hospitals that hire law firms with unlimited resources and we are never going to be outspent.
 If they have 10 experts, then we have 20.
 It’s really resource intensive.
 Defense lawyers love us or hate us, but they all respect us.”